matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 Rate limiting
 ~~~~~~~~~~~~~
-Home servers SHOULD implement rate limiting to reduce the risk of being
+Homeservers SHOULD implement rate limiting to reduce the risk of being
 overloaded.
 If a request is refused due to rate limiting, it should return a
 standard error response of the form::